-About the HSBC Global Connections Report — Modelled by Oxford Economics:
+About the HSBC Trade Forecast – Modelled by Oxford Economics

-Oxford Economics has tailored a unique service for HSBC which forecasts bilateral trade for total exports/imports of goods, based on HSBC’s own analysis and forecasts of the world economy, to generate a full bilateral set of trade flows for total imports and exports of goods and balances between 180 pairs of countries.
-Oxford Economics produces a global report for HSBC, plus regional reports and country specific reports on the following 23 countries: Hong Kong, China, Australia, Indonesia, Malaysia, India, Singapore, Vietnam, Bangladesh, Canada, USA, Brazil, Mexico, Argentina, UK, France, Turkey, Germany, Poland, Ireland, UAE, Saudi Arabia, and Egypt.
+Oxford Economics has tailored a unique service for HSBC which forecasts bilateral trade for total exports/imports of goods, based on HSBC’s own analysis and forecasts of the world economy to generate a full bilateral set of trade flows for total imports and exports of goods, and balances between 180 pairs of countries.
+Oxford Economics produces a global report for HSBC, as well as country specific reports on the following 23 countries: Hong Kong, China, Australia, Indonesia, Malaysia, India, Singapore, Vietnam, Bangladesh, Canada, USA, Brazil, Mexico, Argentina, UK, France, Turkey, Germany, Poland, Ireland, UAE, Saudi Arabia, and Egypt.
 The analysis also includes trade with Japan and Korea for a total sample of 25 key trading nations.

 Oxford Economics employs a global modelling framework that ensures full consistency between all economies, in part driven by trade linkages.
 The forecasts take into account factors such as the rate of demand growth in the destination market and the exporter’s competitiveness.
-Exports, imports and trade balances are identified with both historical estimates and forecasts for the periods 2013 15, 2016 20 and 2021-30.
+Exports, imports and trade balances are identified, with both historical estimates and forecasts for the periods 2014-16, 2017-20 and 2021-30.
 Sectors are classified according to the UN’s Standard International Trade Classifications (SITC) system at the two-digit level and grouped into 30 sector headings.
 More information about the sector modelling can be found on http://www.globalconnections.hsbc.com/

 About the HSBC Trade Confidence Index:

-The HSBC Trade Confidence Index is conducted by TNS on behalf of HSBC in a total of 20 markets, and is the largest trade confidence survey globally.
-The current survey comprises six- month views of 5,800 exporters, importers and traders from small and mid-market enterprises on: trade volume, buyer and supplier risks, the need for trade finance, access to trade finance and the impact of foreign exchange on their businesses.
-The fieldwork for the current survey was conducted between May June 2013 and gauges sentiment and expectations on trade activity and business growth in the next six months.
+The HSBC Trade Confidence Index is conducted by TNS on behalf of HSBC in a total of 23 markets, and is the largest trade confidence survey globally.
+The current survey comprises six- month views of 5,550 exporters, importers and traders from small and mid-market enterprises on: trade volume, buyer and supplier risks, the need for trade finance, access to trade finance and the impact of foreign exchange on their businesses.
+The fieldwork for the current survey was conducted between November – December 2013 and gauges sentiment and expectations on trade activity and business growth in the next six months.

-Based on the same underlying forecasts used for the existing analysis of trends in bilateral trade flows, the report examines how exports/imports of these two aggregates are expected to evolve over time.
-The import forecasts for these aggregates will be linked to the underlying investment requirements of the economy, while the export forecasts will be linked to the economy’s ability to produce the investment goods required by other nations.
+Based on the same underlying forecasts used for the existing analysis of trends in bilateral trade flows, the report examines how exports/imports of this group of products are expected to evolve over time.

 This document is issued by HSBC Bank plc.
 It is not intended as an offer or solicitation for business to anyone in any jurisdiction.
 It is not intended for distribution to anyone located in or resident in jurisdictions which restrict the distribution of this document.
 It shall not be copied, reproduced, transmitted or further distributed by any recipient.
 The information contained in this document is of a general nature only.
 It is not meant to be comprehensive and does not constitute financial, legal, tax or other professional advice.
 The views and opinions expressed by contributors are their own and not necessarily those of HSBC Bank plc.
 Under no circumstances will HSBC Bank plc or the contributors be liable for any loss caused by reliance on any opinion or statement made in this document.